-He’s not the only Chief who William Hill bettors think won’t punch it in with their legs.
+He’s not the only Chief whom William Hill bettors think won’t punch it in with his legs.

 Across the sportsbooks, there are seemingly countless options.
-A good rule of thumb is to assign a majority of the bankroll to your favorite picks and some side money on the wacky props.
+A good rule of thumb is to assign a majority of the bankroll to your favorite picks and some side money to the wacky props.

 Hey, how often can you try nailing the two-minute warning or the time of the game?